 Participants in the CPF Training workshop in Beirut, Lebanon participating on-site condition assessments at Tell Koubba with EAMENA Project staff

-In partnership with the Department for Culture Media and Sport, the British Council has launched a new £30 million fund to help to create sustainable opportunities for economic and social development through building capacity to foster, safeguard and promote cultural heritage affected by conflict overseas.
+In partnership with the Department for Culture Media and Sport, the British Council launched a £30 million fund to help to create sustainable opportunities for economic and social development through building capacity to foster, safeguard and promote cultural heritage affected by conflict overseas.

-Since the Arab Spring in 2011, and as a result of on-going conflicts, archaeological sites and landscapes in the region have come under increased threat with a break down in the authority of some local and national governments.
-The targeted destruction of iconic monuments by ISIS or Daesh has provoked public outrage and raised the profile of the cultural heritage.
+Since the Arab Spring in 2011, and as a result of on-going conflicts, archaeological sites and landscapes in the region came under increased threat with a break down in the authority of some local and national governments.
+The targeted destruction of iconic monuments by ISIS or Daesh provoked public outrage and raised the profile of the cultural heritage.
 Looting, too, has had an impact on the region’s cultural heritage fuelled by the illicit trade in antiquities.
 There is a longer-term threat posed by the political breakdown and the eventual post-war construction boom, which could result in the wholesale redevelopment of sections of these sites.
 The region has also seen a huge rise in populations so the pressure for more water, food and places to live and work is causing as much damage as any other agent of destruction.

 The EAMENA database has been developed by the Universities of Oxford, Leicester and Durham, with support from the Arcadia Fund since January 2015.
 The EAMENA database contains records created from the identification of archaeological sites using aerial photography, satellite imagery and ground observed information for over 150,000 sites.
 It the first open-access digital archaeological record for the MENA region (covering over 20 countries from Mauritania to Iran).